YifeiPei/Groupify/README.md

 To find out more contact Des at des.wagner at alumni.adelaide.edu.au.

-And you can try yifei at groupify.com.au
+And you can try Yifei at groupify.com.au